 Special conditions on consent 0596-3 require the Company to produce a report on options to minimise entrainment of juvenile fish through the water intake, and to develop a monitoring programme in consultation with lwi.
 Work has been completed regarding this programme and the monitoring results indicate that levels of fish mortality as a result of entrainment are not likely to have any meaningful effect on fish populations.
 Further details of the monitoring carried out is included in the 2017-2018 monitoring report published by the Council (see bibliography).

-2.1.2.4 Annual meeting regarding the Waingongoro River intake and environmental performance monitoring data and the monitoring programme relating to the operation, monitoring and environmental effects of the consented activities.
+2.1.2.4 Annual meeting regarding the Waingongoro River intake and environmental performance

 Condition 12 on consent 0596-3 requires liaison with interested parties on exercise of the consent: